kishoreparanthaman/Maze-solver-using-python/README.md

 ## Direction to complete the maze

-the code generates the direction to be followed to complete the maze
+The code generates the direction to be followed to complete the maze

-L
+L - LEFT
-R
+R - RIGHT
-U
+U - FORWARD
-D
+D - BACKWARDS